millsguo/anit_cms_for_zf3/README.md

 ----------
 Let's talk about the principles of the cms:
 - Page (Module: Rubrique): it's a web page, the main container.
+When you create a new page, the related phtml file is created in the sitepublic or in the siteprivate view folder.
+Just verify that you have the appropriate rights to manage files from the application.

 - Section (Module: Sous-Rubrique) : a page has one or many sections. a section does not represent a section tag in html, it represents a piece of your page.